Identifying the Quadrupolar Nature of Gravitational Wave Background through Space-based Missions

 \subsection{LISA-Taiji Synergy}

-Each LISA-like detector features two independent channels, $A=\hat{R}^{T+}$ and $E=\hat{R}^{T\times}$.
+Each LISA-like detector features two independent channels, $A=\hat{R}_{T+}$ and $E=\hat{R}_{T\times}$.
 Consequently, there are four possible combinations of correlations between two detectors.
-In the \emph{short baseline limit}, the ORFs parameterized by three Euler angles are given below
+In the \emph{short baseline limit}, where the GW wavelength greatly exceeds the separation between LISA and Taiji (frequency range $f\ll 2.9\times10^{-3}$~Hz~\cite{Joffre:2021hne}), the ORFs parameterized by three Euler angles are given below

-where `L' and `T' refer to LISA and Taiji, respectively.
+Here, `L' and `T' refer to LISA and Taiji, respectively.
+The correlations involving switches from $+$ to $\times$ differ simply by shifting either $\psi\rightarrow\psi+\pi/4$ or $\phi\rightarrow\phi+\pi/4$.
 The cross-correlation matrix for this pair is defined as follows:

+The orbital configurations of these missions are depicted in the right panel of Fig.~\ref{fig:config}.
+LISA trails Earth by $20^\circ$, and Taiji leads by the same margin, with arm lengths of $2.5\times10^6\,\mathrm{km}$ and $3\times 10^6\,\mathrm{km}$, respectively.
+Both constellations are inclined at $60^\circ$ relative to the ecliptic plane and complete an annual rotation as they orbit the sun.

 In heliocentric orbit, the normal vectors to the orbital planes of LISA and Taiji, corresponding to the $\hat{e}_z$ direction in their respective Cartesian frames, can be parameterized as: